 The general causes of death have already been mentioned.
-But in women, the operation of these causes is frequently retarded.
+But in women the operation of these causes is frequently retarded.
 In the female sex, the bones, the cartilages, the muscles, as well as every other part of the body, are softer and less solid than those of men; neither are they generally so much subjected to bodily exertions.
 Their constituent parts, accordingly, require more time in hardening to that degree which occasions death.
 Women, of course, ought to live longer than men.
 This reasoning is confirmed by the bills of mortality; for, upon consulting them, it appears, that, after women have passed a certain time, they live much longer than men who have reached the same period.
 The duration of the lives of animals may, in some measure, be estimated by the time occupied in their growth.
 An animal, or even a plant, as we learn from experience, which acquires maturity in a short time, perishes much sooner than those which are longer in arriving at that period.
 In the human species, when individuals grow with uncommon rapidity, they generally die young.
 This circumstance seems to have given rise to the common proverbial expression, "soon ripe, soon rotten."
-Man
+Man grows in stature till he is sixteen or eighteen years of age; but the thickness of his body is not completely unfolded before that of thirty.
+Dogs acquire their full length in one year; but their growth in thickness is not finished till the end of the second.
+A man, who continues to

 ^{} Silliman's Tour between Hartford and Quebec in the summer of 1819, p.
-172. 'This old man has, I believe, since died.
+172. This old man, has, I believe, since died.
 In the 10th Vol. 2d Series of the Massachusetts Historical Collections, there is an account of a number of instances of longevity which have been known to occur in New Hampshire.
-Within the ten years from 1810 to 1820, eighty persons are recorded who died above the age of 90, twenty-nine of whom reached or exceeded the age of 100.
-Besides these there have died in the state within the last century-one person of 120-one of 116-one of 115-one of 110-one of 108-one of 107-one of 106-several of 105, and there were living, in 1822, at Chesterfield, a woman of 105, and, at Row, a man of 112.
-The population of New Hampshire in 1810 was 214,460, and in 1820, 243,236.'
+Within the ten years from 1810 to 1820, eighty persons are recorded who died above the age of 90 twentynine of whom reached or exceeded the age of 100.
+Besides these there have died in the state within the last century-one person of 120-one of 116-one of 115-one of 110-one of 108-one of 107-one of 106-several of 105, and there were living in 1822, at Chesterfield, a woman of 105, and at Row, a man of 112.
+The population of New Hampshire in 1810, was 214,460, and in 1820,243,136.